tsjohns9/ai-project-1/README.md

 	5. Mark Green (R)                  18811.46
 	6. Roger W. Marshall (R)           12819.79

-* Question: Which politician performed the best from 2019-2021?
+### Which politician performed the best from 2019-2021?

-	* Thomas Suozzi (D) had the highest excess return of 27,117.85 from 2019 - 2021.
+Thomas Suozzi (D) had the highest excess return of 27,117.85 from 2019 - 2021.
 The next highest performer was Mark Green (R) with an excess return of 18,811.46.
 Thomas Suozzi (D) outperformed Mark Green (R) by 44.16% from 2019-2021.
 	1. Thomas Suozzi (D)               27117.85
 	2. Mark Green (R)                  18811.46
 	3. Roberts, Pat (R)                13924.25